xodio/xod-docs/docs/guide/generics/README.md

 comma-separated, e.g., `foo(string,number,pulse)`.

-In most cases, you should not bother on the specialization patches and nodes as you’re interfacing with the base abstraction (`if-else`) and that’s enough.
+In most cases, you should not bother on the specialization patches and nodes as you’re interfacing with the base abstraction (`if-else`), and that’s enough.
 The specializations don’t even appear in the quick-search suggester by default.

+### Specialization for custom type within the same library

+For example, `xod-dev/w5500/open-tcp` is a specialization for `xod/net/open-tcp`, which uses a `xod-dev/w5500/w5500-inet` type for `t1`.

+If such specialization use types from other libraries or base types, it should have a type specification in the name, like `open-tcp(w5500-inet, number)`.

+### Manual resolution of specializations

-However, sometimes you will want to be specific and use a specialization directly, like a regular node.
+However, sometimes you will want to be specific and use a specialization directly as a regular node.
 That’s called _manual resolution_.
 To access a particular specialization, use one of the following methods:

 1. Find the specialization in the Project Browser and drag-n-drop it on your patch as you would do with any regular node.
 2. Double-click your patch, type a part of the node name and add a left parenthesis to see the specializations (e.g., type `if-el(`).
-3. Select a generic node to resolve manually, then in the inspector choose the desired specialization in the drop-down below the node name.
+3. Select a generic node to resolve manually, then in the inspector, choose the desired specialization in the drop-down below the node name.

 ![Screencast](./screencast.gif)